Login or Register to make a submission.

 • What are the key ideas and features that characterize this assignment?
 Keep in mind that many readers will read the essay before examining the assignment itself.
 The essay should fully introduce the assignment as though the reader is unfamiliar with it.
 We recommend that the introduction to your essay include a clear, succinct (2-3 sentence) description of the assignment to help orient the reader.

 • What were the institutional, disciplinary, and specific course contexts for this assignment?
+What kinds of students completed the assignment, and what kinds of diversity are reflected among those students?

 • What is your sense of students’ experiences of undertaking the work of the assignment?
 What was noteworthy to you about the approaches they took and the work they did?
+How might students’ differing backgrounds/preparation have affected their response to and success completing the assignment?

 • In implementing the assignment in your teaching, what successful outcomes have you seen?
 What limits do you think the assignment has?